mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

 - Both in mne_browse_raw and
   in mne_analyze , a non-standard
-  default layout can be set on a user-by-user basis, see :ref:`CACFGGCF`.
+  default layout can be set on a user-by-user basis.

 - Added the ``--digtrigmask`` option.